turingschool/accelerated-mod-0/hashes.md

 ## Hash Syntax

-- A hash is enclosed in curly braces `{ }`, key/value pairs are separated by commas, and keys and values are separated by either a **hash rocket (`=>`)** or a colon.
+- A hash is enclosed in curly braces `{ }`, <span class="vocab">key-value</span> pairs are separated by commas, and keys and values are separated by either a hash rocket (`=>`) (or a colon).
 - Each key in a hash must be unique
   - If you attempt to have duplicate keys when you first create a hash, you will get a warning: `key :key_name is duplicated and overwritten on line X error`
-  - If you try to add a new key/value pair using a key that already exists, that new key/value pair will overwrite the previous one - _dangerous_.
+  - If you try to add a new key-value pair using a key that already exists, that new key-value pair will overwrite the previous one - _dangerous_.
 - Keys and values can be any type of object:
 ```ruby
 student1 = {